GENERAL RULES AND LICENSING

 (7) A Chiropractic Assistant shall be directly supervised by the Chiropractor at all times.
 The supervising Chiropractor must be on the premises.

-(8) The scope of practice does not include performing physical examinations, taking initial histories, taking X-rays, interpretation of postural screening, doing manual muscle testing or performing osseous adjustments or manipulations.
+(b) does not otherwise include performing physical examinations, taking initial histories, taking X-rays (unless properly licensed), interpretation of postural screening, doing manual muscle testing, or performing osseous adjustments or manipulations or other tasks as authorized by the Board.

 (9) Chiropractic Assistants shall report to the Board, in writing, his/her mailing address and place of employment.
 Notification of a change of mailing address or place of employment must be made within 10 days of the change.